vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 are:

-* Speed of response: For instance, if for a few weeks you respond to incoming messages within minutes, they may expect that you will continue to do so, and so they may feel more disappointed when your response latency goes up from minutes to hours.
+* Speed of response: For instance, if for a few weeks you respond to incoming messages within minutes, people asking for your response may expect that you will continue to do so, and so they may feel more disappointed when your response latency goes up from minutes to hours.
 Whereas if you took a day to respond in the past, they won't be disappointed if you respond within hours.

 * Working hours: For instance, if somebody is reaching out frequently outside working hours, and you respond quickly even outside working